testing-library/testing-library-docs/docs/native-testing-library/intro.md

 the testing library API as closely as possible while still accounting for the differences in the platforms.
 Accomplishing this is no small feat because of the differences between the two platforms.
-Although most framework implementations like `react-testing-library` are thin layers over `DOM Testing Library`, this library needed to have its own base implementation as well as a user-facing API.
+Although most framework implementations like `React Testing Library` are thin layers over `DOM Testing Library`, this library needed to have its own base implementation as well as a user-facing API.
 This library uses the [react-test-renderer](https://reactjs.org/docs/test-renderer.html), whereas